miriamgrigsby/go-pinch-me/README.md

 ## Motivation

-In order to truly understand software and apply it to everyday life, I felt it was important develop a hardware project.
+In order to truly understand software and apply it to everyday life, I felt it was important to develop a hardware project.
 Arduinos are simple and a great way to learn about serial connections, the arduino IDE, and movement which served as an effective introduction to robotics.

 ![Screenshot](home.png)